Skip to Content

 Lamb boiling in a pot.

-Step 2: Once the lamb changes color and starts releasing water, continue cooking over medium heat for 20-30 minutes until the water reabsorbs.
-Then, set the meat aside.
+Step 2: When the lamb changes color and starts releasing water, continue cooking over medium heat for 20-30 minutes until the water reabsorbs.
+Set it aside.

 Lamb boiling in a pot.

-Step 3: Meanwhile, chop the tomatoes and prepare the sumac onions.
-Toss the onion slices, parsley, lemon, salt, and olive oil in a bowl and massage to combine for 2-3 minutes.
-Cover and set them aside.
+Step 3: Meanwhile, chop the tomatoes and prepare the sumac onions by tossing onions, parsley, lemon juice, kosher salt, and olive oil in a bowl.
+Massage to combine for 2-3 minutes.
+Cover and set aside.

 Sumac onions in a serving bowl.